wag9611/transformers/examples/question-answering/README.md

 #### Fine-tuning BERT on SQuAD1.0 with relative position embeddings

 The following examples show how to fine-tune BERT models with different relative position embeddings.
-The BERT model `bert-base-uncased` was pretrained with default absolute position embeddings.
-We provide the following pretrained models which were pre-trained on the same training data (BooksCorpus and English Wikipedia) as in the BERT model training, but with different relative position embeddings.
+The BERT model `bert-base-uncased` was pre-trained with default absolute position embeddings.
+We provide the following pre-trained models which were pre-trained on the same training data (BooksCorpus and English Wikipedia) as in the BERT model training, but with different relative position embeddings.